junxit/us-congress-bills-117/bill.md

 Subsection (c) of section 323 of such title, as amended by section 4, is further amended—

 - **(1)** in paragraph (1), by adding at the end the following new subparagraphs:
-  > - **(I)** Tracking the negotiation, implementation, and enforcement of settlement agreements entered into by the Secretary regarding claims of retaliation, including with respect to the work of the General Counsel of the Department regarding such settlements.
+  > - **(I)** Tracking the negotiation, implementation, and enforcement of settlement agreements entered into by the Secretary regarding claims of whistleblower retaliation, including with respect to the work of the General Counsel of the Department regarding such settlements.
-  > - **(J)** Tracking the determinations made by the Special Counsel regarding claims of retaliation, including—
+  > - **(J)** Tracking the determinations made by the Special Counsel regarding claims of whistleblower retaliation, including—
-  >   - **(i)** any disciplinary action for the individual who engaged in retaliation; and
+  >   - **(i)** any disciplinary action for the individual who engaged in whistleblower retaliation; and
-  >   - **(ii)** the need for, and scope of, the Secretary to enter into a settlement agreement with the whistleblower.
+  >   - **(ii)** determinations regarding the need for settlement as identified by the Special Counsel, and any settlement resolving claims of whistleblower retaliation entered into by the Secretary with the whistleblower.

 - **(2)** by adding at the end the following new paragraph:
   > - **(4)**
   >   - **(A)** In carrying out subparagraph (I) of paragraph (1), the Assistant Secretary shall, in consultation with the General Counsel, establish metrics and standards regarding—
-  >     - **(i)** the timely negotiation and implementation of settlement agreements entered into by the Secretary regarding retaliation; and
+  >     - **(i)** the timely implementation of settlement agreements entered into by the Secretary regarding whistleblower retaliation; and
-  >     - **(ii)** reasonable restitution and restoration of employment, and other relief for whistleblowers.
+  >     - **(ii)** reasonable restitution and restoration of employment, and other relief for whistleblowers; and
   >   - **(B)** The Assistant Secretary shall establish a secure electronic system to carry out subparagraphs (I) and (J) of paragraph (1) in a manner that ensures the confidentiality of the identity of a whistleblower.

 ## § 6.
 Training and information